jendufresne/Movie-Trailer-Website/README.md

 ## Installation
 _This project utilizes **Python**._
-Inorder to run the files please make sure that **Python** is installed on your computer.
+In order to run the project files please make sure that **Python** is installed on your computer.
 (See https://www.python.org/downloads/)

 To run the project please run the _"entertainment_center.py"_ file.